Motherboard: Peripheral card slots

-A typical motherboard will have a different number of connections depending on its standard and form factor.
+A typical motherboard will have a different number of connections, depending on its standard and form factor.

 A standard, modern ATX motherboard will typically have two or three PCI-Express x16 connection for a graphics card, one or two legacy PCI slots for various expansion cards, and one or two PCI-E x1 (which has superseded PCI).
 A standard EATX motherboard will have two to four PCI-E x16 connection for graphics cards, and a varying number of PCI and PCI-E x1 slots.
-It can sometimes also have a PCI-E x4 slot (will vary between brands and models).
+It can sometimes also have a PCI-E x4 slot (although this will vary between brands and models).

-Some motherboards have two or more PCI-E x16 slots, to allow more than 2 monitors without special hardware, or use a special graphics technology called SLI (for Nvidia) and Crossfire (for AMD).
-These allow 2 to 4 graphics cards to be linked together, to allow better performance in intensive graphical computing tasks, such as gaming, video editing, etc.
+Many motherboards feature two or more PCI Express (PCIe) x16 slots, enabling support for multiple graphics cards or connecting multiple monitors directly without requiring specialized hardware.
+Some high-end models support multi-GPU technologies such as Nvidia's Scalable Link Interface (SLI) and AMD's CrossFire (formerly ATI CrossFire), which allow two to four graphics cards to operate in parallel, improving performance in graphics-intensive applications like gaming and video editing.
+However, as modern games and APIs increasingly favor single powerful GPUs, and with both Nvidia and AMD having largely discontinued active support for these technologies, multi-GPU configurations are now less common.

-In newer motherboards, the M.2 slots are for SSD and/or Wireless network interface controller.
+Modern motherboards typically include one or more M.2 slots—some high-end models offer up to four.
+These slots support a variety of devices, including NVMe-based solid-state drives (SSDs), SATA-based M.2 SSDs, and wireless network interface controllers (such as Wi-Fi and Bluetooth modules).
+M.2 provides a compact, high-speed interface that leverages the PCIe or SATA bus, depending on the configuration.